-Have you ever wondered how to cook a Tomahawk Steak?
+Have you ever wondered how to How to cook a Tomahawk Steak on Gas Grill?
 To be totally honest, when I cook steak, I prefer seasoning it with salt and nothing else.
 Some people use pepper or even rubs, but this recipe is as simple and easy as it gets!

 We will be searing the steak on high heat first and then dropping the heat and cooking until medium rare.
 You can obviously cook the steak for less or more time, depending on how you like it.